TomPace101/nanopore_diffusion/notes.md

 _TODO_ syncing/mirroring
 - holly and/or dlx (has to be rsync, unless we can build unison on the server)

+_FEATURE_ running on holly/dlx
+It would also be nice if we had a way, on these systems, to break the doit tasks into chunks that could be assigned to nodes.
+You could do it by giving each node a different symlink for control, but
+- you still need to modify dodo so that it can take an argument telling it where to find control.yaml (or other filename)
+- it would be nice to have more granularity than that
+- the database for each one has to be different, and then they have to be re-synced

+See also `doit -n`.

 _TODO_ look into opencascade and gmsh for mesh generation